Michael Briggs, Lord Briggs of Westbourne: Legal career

 Michael Briggs was called to the bar at Lincoln's Inn in 1978 and was the Junior Counsel to Crown Chancery from 1990 to 1994.
 He became a Queen's Counsel in 1994.
 He was made a Bencher of Lincoln's Inn in 2001, and was appointed Attorney General of the Duchy of Lancaster on 24 July of that year.
 He held the post until shortly after his appointment to the High Court.

 On 3 July 2006, he was appointed as a Justice of the High Court, receiving the customary knighthood and being assigned to the Chancery Division.
-From 2012 to 2013, Mr Justice Briggs was Vice-Chancellor of the County Palatine of Lancaster, a Chancery judge appointed by the Chancellor of the Duchy of Lancaster in consultation with the Lord Chancellor to supervise Chancery business and hear cases in the North and North East.
+From 2012 to 2013, Mr Justice Briggs was Vice-Chancellor of the County Palatine of Lancaster, a Chancery judge appointed by the Chancellor of the Duchy of Lancaster in consultation with the Lord Chancellor to supervise Chancery business and to hear cases in the North and North East.

 On 9 April 2013, Briggs was an appointed Lord Justice of Appeal and consequently appointed to the Privy Council.

 It was announced on 21 July 2017 that Lord Justice Briggs would become a Justice of the Supreme Court of the United Kingdom.
 He took office as a Supreme Court Justice on 2 October 2017, taking the judicial courtesy title of Lord Briggs of Westbourne.

 Lord Briggs of Westbourne was elected the 517th Treasurer of Lincoln's Inn for 2024.

+It was announced on 8 September 2026 that Lord Briggs of Westbourne would become the next President of the Supreme Court of the United Kingdom in January 2027, following the retirement of Lord Reed of Allermuir.
+As part of this appointment, Briggs will receive a life peerage but will not sit in the House of Lords while in office.